-The Finance and Planning Committee along with IP Australia's Director General and Executive determine and provide resources needed to deliver desired outcomes including the maintenance and improvement of the quality management system.
-The Executives of each of the Groups along with their respective leadership teams provide resources needed to meet customer requirements within their areas of responsibility.
+The Finance and Planning in consultation along with IP Australia's Director General and Executive members, in consultation with the members of the committees and boards, shown in section 21.04/. determine and provide resources needed to deliver desired outcomes, including the maintenance and improvement of the quality management system.
+The Executives of each of the Groups along with their respective leadership teams provide resources needed to meet operational and customer requirements within their areas of responsibility.